-After the initial checks, all referrals will be flagged on BCC's Central Pupil Database, 'Impulse,' as 'child missing' and a note to this effect will be placed on the child's record.
+On completion of traces, all referrals will be flagged on BCC's Central Pupil Database, 'Impulse,' as 'child missing' and a note to this effect will be placed on the child's record (if whereabouts remain unknown).
 This will enable any Birmingham professional accessing the child's education record to be alerted to the child's current status and prompt them to share any appropriate intelligence on the child's current whereabouts with the CME Team.